Ship agents this sprint, not after the platform project

 - You need fine-grained control over every abstraction layer

-- You're building a highly custom LLM application, not agents
+- You're building a highly custom LLM application, not production agents

 - You already have DevOps expertise and infrastructure in place

-- You want to use one of LangChain's 600+ community integrations
+- You want LangChain's large community integration ecosystem

-- You're doing research or prototyping without production timeline
+- You're doing research or prototyping without a production timeline

 Connic vs AutoGen